-A superb new nanomaterial might change society: germanene.
-Pantelis Bampoulis is trying to improve this dream material for the next generation of devices.
-“I’m working in the playground of new physics.”
+A new nanomaterial might change society: germanene.
+Assistant professor, Pantelis Bampoulis, trying to improve this dream material for the next generation of devices.
+"Big advantage of germanene is transporting electrons without energy loss.
+It means we will soon be able to make devices with smaller batteries and more transistors."

 In the worldwide search for ‘the new gold’ Bampoulis might play a key role.
 He is working on the improvement of the new dream material germanene.
 Making germanene was an unintended outcome of his PhD research in 2014.
 “We were one of the first in the world to find the recipe for germanene”, Bampoulis says.
 “It happened by accident.
 It was luck.
 We were trying to make a nanowire of atoms and got germanene at the same time.
 At first, we didn’t know it was germanene.
 It took a year to realize that.
 Now we want to optimize it and to make it useful and relevant for potential applications.
 We want to change its properties by changing its structure.
 One of our goals is to make prototypes and therefore we need to make bigger layers of this material.
 It will be a time-consuming process of trial and error.
 Eventually, we’re going to study the quantum effects in germanene.
 You can consider it a playground for new physics.”